Wolololf/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 ## B5i.
 The Barovian Church
 <span class="citation"><em>This scene takes place in Chapter 3: Area E5.</em></span>

 When the players arrive at the church with the burgomaster’s body, [[Non-Player Characters#Ismark Kolyanovich|Ismark]] is disturbed by the damage wrought to its walls and roof.
-As he knocks on the front door and calls for Father Donavich, if Parriwimple is still alive, read the following:
+As he knocks on the front door and calls for Father Donavich, if Parry is still alive, read the following:

 <div class="description">
-<p>As Ismark's knock echoes through the cold air, a voice rings out from the darkened street: "He won't come out."</p>
-<p>A hulking silhouette steps forward from the mist—Parriwimple.</p>
+<p>You hear heavy footsteps behind you.
+As you turn, a hulking silhouette steps forward from the mist—Parry.</p>
 </div>

 If Bildrath died in the siege, add:

 <div class="description">
-<p>Parriwimple's clothes are still disheveled and bloodstained, and his cheeks are blotchy and red.</p>
+<p>Parry's clothes are still disheveled and bloodstained, and his cheeks are blotchy and red.</p>
 </div>

-Parriwimple, who is out for a walk ("It helps me think," he mumbles, if asked), can share the following information if asked:

-* Father Donavich used to be a kind and friendly man, always ready to share a word of wisdom or a warm crabapple pie with visitors.
-* Ever since the siege started, however, Donavich shut himself inside the church and turned away visitors more often than not.
-When Parriwimple last saw him two days ago, Donavich looked like he hadn’t slept or bathed in almost a week.
-* Father Donavich hasn’t worn his holy symbol (a bronze sunburst) since the rebellion, which Parriwimple considers odd.
-(Parriwimple always loved how the light would glint off of its surface, and adored hearing Donavich’s son, Doru, tell stories of how the sun once shone in Barovia.)
-* Parriwimple misses Doru, who left to lead the rebellion against Strahd three months ago alongside the stranger, Alanik.
-(Parriwimple also misses Alanik’s pet monkey, which he loved to play with.)
-Despite his uncle telling him that Doru died at Castle Ravenloft, Parriwimple hopes that he somehow survived.

-Parriwimple won’t accompany the players inside of the church, but wishes them well and invites them to visit him at Bildrath’s Mercantile before departing.
+Parry, who is either out for a walk to get away from the bloodshed, or is grieving Bildrath's death and is looking for consolation from Donavich, indicates that he hasn't seen him in about two days, and that he's shut himself into the church.
+Parry will follow the players into the church if they invite him along, or returns to the shop otherwise.
 ### Inside the Church
 This area is largely as described in <span class="citation">Church (p.
 45)</span>.
 However, modify the descriptive text for <span class="citation">E5a.
 Hall (p.
 45)</span> to remove Doru’s scream: